james-cole2015/space-monkey/README.md

 # space-monkey
 This is the next iteration of terraform configuration from [terraform_repo](https://github.com/james-cole2015/terraform_repo.git).
 I'll demonstrate additional skills through adding some features and security to the inital configuration.
+The goals below are not a complete list of goals.
+I will add what I consider minor goals to this repo.
+When I decide that I've evolved the design enough, I'll close the repo and start another iteration of the repo.

 ### Repo Goals: